-- 1. Significant correlation exists between groundwater elevations and the sustainability indicators for which groundwater elevation measurements serve as a proxy. - 2.
-Measurable objectives established for groundwater elevation include a reasonable margin of operational flexibility taking into consideration the basin setting to avoid undesirable results for the sustainability indicators for which groundwater elevation measurements serve as a proxy.
+- 1. Significant correlation exists between groundwater elevations and the sustainability indicators for which groundwater elevation measurements serve as a proxy. - Measurable objectives established for groundwater elevation include a reasonable margin of operational flexibility taking into consideration the basin setting to avoid undesirable results for the sustainability indicators for which groundwater elevation measurements serve as a proxy.

-Table 3-1 lists the metrics for each of the Basin's applicable sustainability indicators and indicates the seawater intrusion and depletion of interconnected surface water sustainability indicators use groundwater levels as a proxy.
+Table 3-1 lists the metrics for each of the Basin's applicable sustainability indicators.
+The sustainability indicators for seawater intrusion and depletion of interconnected surface water use groundwater levels as a proxy.